peterjc/mediawiki_to_git_md/README.rst

 This is a work in progress quick hack, written in Python.

-I am interested in migrating content in MediaWiki to Markdown for display on GitHub pages using Jekyll: https://help.github.com/articles/using-jekyll-with-pages/
+This script migrates content in MediaWiki to Markdown, preserving the edit history as git commits, for display on GitHub pages using Jekyll:

+https://help.github.com/articles/using-jekyll-with-pages/

 The idea here is to first prepare a MediaWiki XML dump of the